P.O. Box 41882

 GENERAL INFORMATION

-The Tucson Philharmonia's members are among the most honored young musicians in Southern Arizona.
-Seventy of the 2007-2008 Philharmonia's members participated in the 2008 Regional Honor Orchestra and Bands and thirty-four members won 2008 Arizona All-State honors.
-Tucson Philharmonia members won awards at numerous music competitions, appearing as soloists with the Tucson Symphony Orchestra, the Tucson Pops Orchestra, and Civic Orchestra of Tucson, and other Southern Arizona ensembles.
-In addition, many members were the recipients of scholarships to top universities and summer music programs.
+The Philharmonia's challenging program places you among a select group of highly-motivated musicians and offers an exceptional level of musical training which includes full orchestra and sectional rehearsals, personalized coaching sessions, and concert performances.
+The Philharmonia's members are among the most honored young musicians in Southern Arizona.
+Many of the 2022-2023 Philharmonia's members were selected for the 2023 Regional Honor Orchestras and Bands and for the 2023 Arizona All-State ensembles.
+Tucson Philharmonia members have also won awards at numerous music competitions and performed as soloists with the Tucson Symphony Orchestra, Tucson Pops Orchestra, Civic Orchestra of Tucson, the Southern Arizona Symphony Orchestra, and the Arizona Symphonic Winds.
+In addition, many members are the recipients of scholarships to top universities and to prestigious summer music programs and festivals such as the National Youth Orchestra of America (NYO-USA), Interlochen Center for the Arts, Brevard Summer Orchestra Institute, and the Rocky Ridge Summer Program.

 The Tucson Philharmonia is nationally recognized among the country's foremost symphonic training programs, and it has been awarded the Arizona Music Educators Association's Raymond G. Van Diest Arts Advocacy Award for its outstanding artistry and outreach efforts across the state of Arizona.
 In addition, the Tucson Philharmonia made history in 2000, becoming the first and only Arizona orchestra to produce and present a concert at New York's famed Carnegie Hall.